 - 1. Demonstrate the critical thinking and problem-solving skills required of successful managers in the field of aviation, including planning, operations management, and forecasting. - 2.
-Demonstrate an appropriate mastery of current knowledge, issues, and tools used in the aviation management industry.

-Graduates of the MBA program with an emphasis in E-Marketing will:

-1. Develop, implement and monitor marketing plans utilizing digital marketing technologies.
+Demonstrate an appropriate mastery of current knowledge, issues, and tools used in the aviation management industry. - Graduates of the MBA program with an emphasis in E-Marketing will: - 1.
+Develop, implement and monitor marketing plans utilizing digital marketing technologies. - 2.
+Evaluate real-world marketing scenarios and propose solutions based on a critical analysis of the marketing information that is available.